-19. Doctors who are required to be on an on-call rota will be paid an on-call availability supplement.
-This shall be calculated as a percentage of full-time Basic Salary (excluding any Additional Programmed Activities, London Weighting allowance and any other fees, allowances or supplements).
+18. Doctors who are required to be on an on-call rota will be paid an on-call availability supplement.
+This shall be calculated as a percentage of full-time Basic Salary (excluding any Additional Programmed Activities and any other fees, allowances or supplements).
 The supplement payable will depend on the frequency of on-call duties.
 The percentage rates are set out in Table 1 below.